NC State Extension Publications

 Skip to Predicting Forage Quality

-Two systems have been developed to express forage quality in terms of an index that combines both intake and digestibility.
+Two systems have been developed to express forage quality in terms of an index that combines intake, nutritive value, and digestibility estimates.
 The relative feed value (RFV) index was developed by the American Forage and Grassland Council (Rohweder, 1978), and the relative forage quality (RFQ) system was developed by Moore and Undersander (2002).
 The RFQ system was developed to overcome the limitations of RFV, particularly its limited ability to compare among forage families and its inability to update prediction equations.
 This was achieved by introducing IVNDFD in the calculations and using total digestible nutrient (TDN) equations.

 Relative Feed Value (RFV)